syakirharis25/workers/README.md

 1) FREE Salt (1 US table spoon equivalent to 14.7868 millilitres, per capita)
 2) FREE Citrus (1 citrus of at least  3 centimetres in diameter, per capita)

-* There are at least 110 species of citrus in this world to choose from for the workers, to make sure they are always in a good health every weekend to do their daily works.
+* There are at least 110 species of citrus on planet Earth to choose from for the workers, to make sure they are always in a good health every weekend to do their daily works.
 Every week make sure to check their teeth and tongue, give them at least 1 citrus if found anything strange on their teeth and tongue, and give them rest of at least 24 hours, 1 day off to give them enough time for recovery.

 EVERY FULL MOON
 ---